FREE SHIPPING - NO TAX

 Guy lines won't need to be re-tightened as much.

-Tent requires precision to set-up properly (especially at points a stress points.
+Tent requires precision to set-up properly (especially at stress anchor points).

-Tent will be less will experience less "give" during extreme weather.
+Tent will experience less "give" during extreme weather.

 Discourages insects and animals from living under your tent.